global-asp/asp-source/en/0005_anansi-and-turtle.md

 ##
 But just as Anansi was reaching for some of that delicious food, Turtle stopped him.
-“Anansi, surely you're not going to eat dinner with your coat on?
-That's not how we do things at my house.”
+"Anansi, surely you're not going to eat dinner with your coat on?
+That's not how we do things at my house."
-Anansi, without thinking, said, “Oh, of course you're right, Turtle, what was I thinking?”
+Anansi, without thinking, said, "Oh, of course you're right, Turtle, what was I thinking?"
 He took off his coat.

 ##